-We are the third largest net acreage holder in the Gainsborough Trough play with 82,000 net acres and an estimated 20 TCF of net undiscovered Gas Initially In Place “pre-drill” (“GIIP”) in the shale and further tight gas potential.
+We are the third largest net acreage holder in the Gainsborough Trough play with 82,000 net acres and a 2014 estimate of 20 TCF of net undiscovered Gas Initially In Place “pre-drill” (“GIIP”) in the shale prior to drilling Springs Road-1 and further tight gas potential.

 This is shown on the map and chart below